nathiedeheyl/pp4_smart-prep/README.md

 **P1**
 - Categorized Shopping List
   - Group grocery items into categories (e.g., produce, dairy, grains) in the shopping list
+- Bulk action: Deselect all recipes/delete all items on the shopping list

 **P2**
 - Exemplary Weekly Meal Plan